 How long is this operation?

 - The length of time is dependent on how many areas will be addressed at the time of surgery.
-This will be discussed at your consultation or preoperative appointment.
+This will be discussed at your consultation and preoperative appointment.

 What type of incisions will I have?